huazailmh/my-react-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is an exercise project of Tic Tac Toe. https://react.docschina.org/tutorial/tutorial.html
+This is an exercise project of `Tic Tac Toe`. https://react.docschina.org/tutorial/tutorial.html

 ## Available Scripts